Tommy Hinnershitz

-Thomas Paul Hinnershitz (April 6, 1912 – August 1, 1999) was an American race car driver.

-Hinnershitz was active through the 1930s, 1940s and 1950s on dirt, asphalt and boards, driving "Big Cars" (later Sprint Cars), at that time slightly smaller versions of Indianapolis cars that could be raced on half mile dirt race tracks.
+Thomas Paul Hinnershitz (April 6, 1912 – August 1, 1999) was an American racing driver.
+Hinnershitz was active through the 1930s, 1940s and 1950s on dirt, asphalt and boards, driving "big cars" (later known as sprint cars) – at that time slightly smaller versions of Indianapolis cars that could be raced on half-mile dirt race tracks.

-Over his 30-year career, he captured 103 American Automobile Association (AAA) and United States Auto Club (USAC) victories and seven AAA/USAC East Coast sprint car championships in 1949–1952, 1955–1956, and 1959.
-He also raced in some national champ car (30 AAA and 4 USAC) events.
-His top career finish was three 4th-place finishes (1946 Lakewood Speedway (AAA), 1951 Williams Grove Speedway (AAA), and 1956 William Grove (USAC)).
+During his 30-year career, Hinnershitz captured 103 American Automobile Association (AAA) and United States Auto Club (USAC) sanctioned victories, and won seven AAA/USAC East Coast sprint car championships (1949–1952, 1955–1956, and 1959).
+He also raced in national Championship car (30 AAA and 4 USAC) events.

-He mainly raced his own cars (not for other owners) and he was the mechanic on his cars.
+Hinnershitz mainly raced his own cars (not for other owners), serving as his own mechanic.
 He was one of the first drivers to have car sponsorship.
 Hinnershitz was known for racing wearing overalls, which drew in fans at fairgrounds races in Corn Belt states such as Iowa and the Minnesota.

 Background and personal life

-He was born Thomas Paul Hinnershitz on a farm near Oley, Pennsylvania.
+Thomas Paul Hinnershitz was born on a farm near Oley, Pennsylvania.
 He farmed a 63 acre farm on weekdays and raced on the weekend.

 He married Betty Selmen in 1935.
 They had a daughter Jean in 1939 and a daughter Carol in 1943.

 Racing career

 Hinnershitz began racing in 1930 with a 1914 Model T at Reading Fairgrounds Speedway.
 The car cost him $25; he won his first race and $75 earned for the victory.
 He later was quoted, "Boy, I was really rich then.
 That was the best investment I ever made in a race car."
 His early career saw successes at Williams Grove Speedway and Reading Fairgrounds Speedway near his home in Pennsylvania.
 He joined the AAA in 1932.

-He raced his midget car with a boat outboard motor at the 1/6 mile, 45 degree Nutley, New Jersey bicycle board track Velodrome in the late in 1930s.
-Hinnershitz's passed his Indianapolis Motor Speedway test in 1939 but didn't qualify for the race.
+Hinnershitz raced his midget car with a boat outboard motor at the 1/6-mile, 45-degree Nutley, New Jersey, bicycle board track Velodrome in the late 1930s.
+Hinnershitz's passed his Indianapolis Motor Speedway test in 1939 but did not qualify for the race.
 He won the first feature at Williams Grove Speedway, a AAA Sprint car race.

-Hinnershitz won the AAA Eastern Sprint Car championships in 1949, 1950, 1951, 1952, and 1955.
+Hinnershitz won the AAA Eastern Sprint Car championship in 1949, 1950, 1951, 1952, and 1955.
 AAA stopped sanctioning racing and USAC took over sanctioning for 1956.
-He won USAC Eastern Sprint Car championships in 1956 and 1959.
+He won USAC Eastern Sprint Car championship in 1956 and 1959.

 In the 1950s, he became one of the first drivers to have a car sponsor.
 He carried the Miracle Power fuel additive sponsorship while racing with an Offenhauser race engine.